 After check it, the vCenter/vSphere only allow values increased from 4 to 4 values, in this case the allowed values are 1028 MB or 1024 MB.

 Other point is, after this problem, I tried delete the instance by Sunstone GUI (Recover/Delete).
 After this the instance it was deleted on Sunstone GUI, but remain on vCenter, then I needed delete it manually.

-#3 Updated by Miguel Ángel Álvarez Cabrerizo about 3 years ago
+#3 Updated by Miguel Ángel Álvarez Cabrerizo over 3 years ago

 - Category changed from vCenter to Core & System